Bashir Yusuf Ibrahim: Political career

-Bashir first joined the UPN in 1978, after which he joined the PRP with his mentor, Aminu Kano, in 1979.
-He remained in the PRP until 1983 then became a member of the Nigeria Peoples Party (NPP) in 1983.
-In 1989, he joined the Social Democratic Party (SDP), and went on to coordinate the Ali Sa'ad Birnin Kudu governorship campaign in 1991.
-His candidate won and served as governor from January 1992 until the General Sani Abacha coup of November 1993.
+Bashir first joined the UPN in 1978, after which he joined the PRP, founded by his mentor, Aminu Kano, in 1979.
+He remained in the PRP until 1983 when the PRP became factionlised due to internal ideological crisis.
+He became a member of the Nigeria Peoples Party (NPP) in 1983.
+In 1989, he joined the Social Democratic Party (SDP), and went on to coordinate the Ali Sa'ad Birnin Kudu Governorship campaign in 1991.
+His candidate won the election and served as governor from January 1992 until the General Sani Abacha coup of November 1993.
 He was a member of the Hope ’93 MKO Abiola Campaign Organisation in 1993.
 The MKO campaign was successful but the victory was soon annulled.

 In 1994, Bashir became the Interim National Secretary of the All Nigeria Congress (ANC), after which he joined the Peoples Democratic Movement (PDM).
 Both ANC and PDM were denied registration as political parties by the General Sani Abacha regime.

 With hopes of a democratic system of government becoming more feasible, Bashir joined others to form the Peoples Democratic Party (PDP) in 1998.
-He was also a member of the Olusegun Obasanjo presidential campaign team and contested for the Kano Central senatorial seat in 2002.
+He was also a member of the Olusegun Obasanjo Presidential Campaign team and contested for the Kano Central Senatorial seat in 2002.
 He, however, lost out at the party primaries, which were marred with allegations of rigging.

-After failing to clinch the senatorial nomination, he was called upon to step in as the National Coordinator of the Dr. Alex Ekwueme Presidential Campaign due to the sudden departure of the substantive coordinator abroad for medical treatment.
+After failing to clinch the Senatorial nomination, he was called upon to step in as the National Coordinator of the Dr. Alex Ekwueme Presidential Campaign due to the sudden departure of the substantive coordinator abroad for medical treatment.
 When the incumbent president, Obasanjo, won the party primaries, Bashir chose to assume a neutral position since he did not support the president's candidacy.
-Nonetheless, he was again appointed a member of the Olusegun Obasanjo Presidential Campaign in which he played a rather passive role.
-After the elections had been won, he was appointed as a Special Assistant to Vice-President Atiku Abubakar on National Assembly and, later, on Political Matters, a job he kept until 2006 when he, again, resigned.
+Nonetheless, he was again appointed a member of the Olusegun Obasanjo Presidential Campaign.
+After the elections had been won, he was appointed as a Special Assistant to Vice-President Atiku Abubakar on National Assembly and, later, on Political Matters, a job he kept until 2006 when he, again, resigned to return to private life.

-Bashir went on to become the founding secretary of the Movement for the Restoration of Democracy (MRD), which was formed to fight President Obasanjo's third-term agenda.
+Bashir went on to become the founding Secretary of the Movement for the Restoration of Democracy (MRD), which was formed to fight President Obasanjo's third-term agenda.
 The MRD later closed ranks with the Movement for the Defense of Democracy (MDD) to form the Movement for the Restoration and Defense of Democracy (MRDD).
 Realizing that he could not be part of government while working in the opposition, Bashir turned in his resignation and left the PDP in 2006.